clarkfitzg/ctf/examples_of_ctf_vs_csv/vgsales_example.md

     "url": "Name.txt",
     "tableSchema": {
       "columns": [{
-      "titles": "Rank",
+      "titles": "Name",
-      "description": "The rank of different video games based on their global sales."
+      "description": "The name of the video game."
-      "datatype": "integer"
       }]
   }
   }, {
     "url": "Platform.txt",
     "tableSchema": {
       "columns": [{
-      "titles": "Rank",
+      "titles": "Platform",
-      "description": "The rank of different video games based on their global sales."
-      "datatype": "integer"
+      "description": "The type of device or console the game is played on."
       }]
   }
   }]